 Four false beliefs

 As the saying goes, you can take a horse to water but cannot make it drink.
 However, policymakers think they can somehow make the economic horse drink their magic brew and it would start galloping.
 The fact is, unless economic actors see a risk-reward ratio in their favour, they won’t act.
 And if a large number of those actors are government organisations, including lenders, they may not act even if the risk-reward ratio is favourable to them.
 The answer, of course, is to change that ratio.
 But that is a difficult and longer-term route to growth.
-And so, policymakers — netas and babus (who create more risks than rewards for businesses in the first place) — search for a quick fix for the symptoms (low lending and low growth), not the disease.
+And so, policymakers — babus (who create more risks than rewards for businesses in the first place) — search for a quick fix for the symptoms (low lending and low growth), not the disease.

 What is the assumption behind the quick-fix called LTROs?
 Since the high cost of funds is holding up lending, if the RBI forcibly reduces bond yields, banks will borrow cheap under LTROs and lend more.
 More credit from banks will, in turn, push up economic growth.
 That assumed linear correlation between forced lower yields, higher bank borrowing from the RBI, higher lending, and higher growth involves leaps of faith, each a step on the quicksand of false beliefs.